DrewNaylor/Retiled/docs/list-of-interesting-projects-that-I-forked-to-work-on-for-this-project-or-just-found.md

+Note: several of these may not be useful to this project anymore due to mainly using Qt and Python instead of .NET, but they will temporarily be kept here until moved to an archive list of cool stuff.

 1. [WeastroShell](https://github.com/DrewNaylor/weastroshell)
 <br>This may be able to act as a starting point for figuring out how to make a desktop environment with .NET on Linux.
 This is under the MIT License.
 Originally forked from [abanu-desktop/abanu](https://github.com/abanu-desktop/abanu).